 Got Spots (Actinic Keratosis-pre-skin cancer) on Your Bald Head?
 Get a Closer Look to Distinguish AK vs. IC vs. SCC-

 I’m bald.
 I have spots on my head (AK?)
 I burned badly as a kid.
-Frequently.
-I had a bone marrow transplant and radiation therapy for a different cancer.
+I had a bone marrow transplant and radiation therapy for a different cancer in 1995.
 I have six of the risk factors listed below.

 When I found the study below I learned how complicated AK or pre-skin cancer can be.
 At the same time I was researching and writing a blog post about how important a dermoscope was when making diagnoses of any and all skin lesions.